overture-stack/lectern/docs/04-viewer/02-reference.md

 ### `FilterCategory`

-A resolved filter dropdown — a `FilterDropdown` plus the `options: string[]` discovered in the dictionary.
+A resolved filter dropdown: a `FilterDropdown` plus the `options: string[]` discovered in the dictionary.
 Built internally from `filterDropdowns`; needed only when driving `Toolbar` directly.

 ## Individual components